Tuesday, May 31, 2016

 Modern day PV Jandra, a replica of an 1869 paddle boat.
 Darling River Bourke, NSW

-Just looking at the slow-ming mud puddle that is the Darling River, it's hard to believe that in the late 19th century, others like it used the Darling as a highway from Mildura to Brewarrina (north of Bourke) carting wool and wheat to market.
+Just looking at the slow-moving mud puddle that is the Darling River, it's hard to believe that in the late 19th century, others like it used the Darling as a highway from Mildura to Brewarrina (north of Bourke) carting wool and wheat to market.

 The most endearing relic of the era is the 1883 moveable platform bridge, the oldest of its type in Australia.
 Just like the river, it's day has passed and now we fly over the river on the modern concrete construction high above any recorded flood levels.